-Commercial systems with tunable caches (e.g., [4][15]) do not address how to tune those caches, leaving the task to the designer.
+Commercial systems with tunable caches (e.g., [4][11]) do not address how to tune those caches, leaving the task to the designer.
 Several research efforts therefore focus on providing automated assistance for such tuning.
 Most such efforts focus on single level cache tuning.
-Platune [10] is a framework for tuning configurable system-on-a-chip (SOC) platforms.
-Platune offers many configurable parameters and prunes the search space by isolating interdependent parameters from independent parameters, however, interdependent parameters are explored exhaustively.
+Platune [8] is a framework for tuning configurable system-on-a-chip (SOC) platforms.
+Platune offers many configurable parameters and prunes the search space by isolating interdependent parameters from independent parameters.
+However, the level one cache parameters, being interdependent, are explored exhaustively.
 Whereas exhaustive exploration was feasible for a level one cache due to the small number of possible configurations, the exhaustive method is not feasible with a highly configurable cache.
 An exhaustive search of tens of thousands of configurations could take months or more to fully explore.